Sleep and Cognitive Function: How Rest Boosts Brain Power

 Sip2Sleep®: A Natural Sleep Aid for Cognitive Support

 Looking for a natural way to enhance your sleep and give your brain the rest it needs?
 You may be searching for a melatonin alternative as well, one that won't leave you feeling groggy.
-Sip2Sleep®, developed by renowned sleep physician Dr. Ruchir Patel, combines Montmorency tart cherry extract and Venetron® — two natural ingredients clinically proven to improve sleep quality, reduce insomnia severity, and support cognitive function.
+Sip2Sleep®, developed by sleep physician, combines Montmorency tart cherry extract and Rafuma Leaf — two natural ingredients clinically proven to improve sleep quality, reduce insomnia severity, and support cognitive function.

 Here's how these ingredients benefit the brain: